OliverSpeir/portfolio/src/pages/blog/NextAuth-with-DRF.md

 ## Request Response Cycle

 1. Frontend will send a reques to NextAuth Login API.
 2. NextAuth Login API will request a token from the SSO Server.
+This is the first step in Authentication.
 3. NextAuth API will send that token to DRF Server.
 4. DRF Server will validate that token with SSO Server.
+This is the second step in Authentication, basically verification of authentication.
 5. DRF Server will either create a new account and token for that user or regenerate the token of that user and send it back to NextAuth API - any other information from the user can also be sent back and included in the resulting login session at this time.
-6. NextAuth will create a session which persists in the clients browser via an HTTP-only cookie (which cannot be accessed by javascript running in browser).
+6. NextAuth will create a session which persists in the clients browser via a cookie (which cannot be accessed by javascript running in browser).
 7. useSession hook will be availble throughout the NextJS project to allow access to session information.
+This session will contain the Authentication Token which will be used to Authenticate the user when they make requests to the backend.

 ![NextAuth SSO Provider DRF image](/NA-DRF-RRC.png)